IAD support for hybrid teaching

 The information provided here will complement wider support for teaching continuity, details available from the Teaching Continuity webpages.

-The University is aiming for a hybrid teaching model in Semester 1 of 2020-2021 and perhaps beyond then.
+The University adopted a hybrid teaching approach in response to restrictions imposed by the COVID-19 pandemic during Academic Year 2020-21.
+Many colleagues are continuing to incorporate hybrid teaching into their practice.
 Hybrid teaching does not assume either a fundamentally on-campus or fundamentally online model, but is designed for easy student transition between the two.
 Hybrid teaching will consist of a mixture of digital and on campus activities, where students may be able to attend on campus sessions, digitally in the same time zone, or digitally in a different time zone.

-The IAD are supporting the development of hybrid teaching in a number of ways and we have put together this page to provide a single overview of support from the IAD.
+The IAD are supporting hybrid teaching in a number of ways and we have put together this page to provide a single overview of support from the IAD.

 An Introduction to Online Teaching

-This short online course will provide a light touch introduction to some of the things you could consider when creating and teaching the online parts of your hybrid teaching for the coming academic year.
+This short (2 week) online course will provide a light touch introduction to some of the things you could consider when creating and teaching the online parts of your hybrid teaching.
 The course will provide you with the opportunity to experience what it’s like to be an online student, as well as providing you with a research-informed introduction to online teaching and assessment approaches.
 The course will focus on the main digital tools available from the University of Edinburgh to support hybrid teaching.

 We’re also happy to work with colleagues in Schools to develop a contextualised version of the course.
 If you’re interested in exploring a School specific version of this course please contact firstname.lastname@example.org.

-The IAD will continue to offer workshops which will be relevant for hybrid teaching throughout the academic year.
-Information about these workshops will also be included on the IAD learning and teaching workshops page (see link above).
+The IAD will offer workshops which will be relevant for hybrid teaching throughout the academic year.
+Information about these workshops will also be included on the IAD learning and teaching workshops page.

 Local CPD for hybrid teaching